TypeStrong/ts-loader/README.md

 It's possible to parallelise your builds.
 Historically this was useful from a performance perspective with webpack 2 / 3.
 [With webpack 4+ there appears to be significantly less benefit and perhaps even cost.](https://blog.johnnyreilly.com/2018/12/you-might-not-need-thread-loader.html)

-There's two ways to achieve this: [happypack](https://github.com/amireh/happypack) and [thread-loader](https://github.com/webpack-contrib/thread-loader).
+But if that's what you want to do, there's two ways to achieve this: [happypack](https://github.com/amireh/happypack) and [thread-loader](https://github.com/webpack-contrib/thread-loader).
 Both should be used in combination with [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)

 To read more, look at [this post](https://medium.com/webpack/typescript-webpack-super-pursuit-mode-83cc568dea79) by [@johnny_reilly](https://twitter.com/johnny_reilly) on the webpack publication channel.